 - App Reviews

 - Take Action

-Not suitable under 10, not recommended under 13, PG to 15 (Length of film; Themes; Disturbing scenes)
+Not suitable under 10; not recommended under 13; parental guidance to 15 (length of film, themes, disturbing scenes)

 This topic contains:

 |Children under 10||Not suitable due to themes, scary scenes and length of film.|

 |Children aged 10-12||Not recommended due to themes and disturbing scenes.|